What should Putin’s next steps be in Ukraine?

-Neither Russia nor Ukraine is expected to take any decisive military action in Ukraine this year, the UK’s head of military intelligence told the BBC.
+Neither Russia nor Ukraine are expected to take any decisive military action in Ukraine this year, the UK’s head of military intelligence told the BBC.

 Speaking in a rare interview, General Jim Hockenhull also said he had his eye on Russia’s eventual use of nuclear weapons.